A number of policies, guidelines and standards related to online accessibility are gathered here.

 The W3C (World Wide Web Consortium) is and has been the lead on emerging internet recommendations and guidelines.
-The W3C however goes to some length to differentiate itself as not being a standards body but rather one which issues "recommendations".
-The organization does work closely with organizations such as the ISO, however they do not publish Standards, nor do their recommendations and guidelines read as standards.
+The W3C works closely with organizations such as the International Organization for Standardization (ISO), but it do not publish Standards, nor do their recommendations and guidelines read as standards.

-In the field of Web accessibility, the W3C's Web Accessibility Initiative has been active since the late 1990's.
+In the field of Web accessibility, the W3C's Web Accessibility Initiative has been active since the late 1990;s.
 WAI, in coordination with organizations around the world, pursues accessibility of the Web through five primary areas: technology, guidelines, tools, education and outreach, and research and development.
-In December of 2008, the WAI issued their second Web Content Accessibility Guidelines (or WCAG 2.0) which provides a detailed suite of documents that cover Principles, Requirements & Guidelines and Techniques.
-In October of 2012, WCAG 2.0 also became ISO/IEC 40500.
+In December of 2008, the WAI published their second Web Content Accessibility Guidelines (or WCAG 2.0) which provides a detailed suite of documents that cover Principles, Requirements & Guidelines and Techniques.
+This was a major revision to WCAG 1.0, whose technical checkpoints rendered it out-of-date as technology changed.
+In October of 2012, ISO adopted WCAG 2.0 as one of its standards: ISO/IEC 40500:2012.

-There are also provisions within the Section 508 legislation that essentially ensure that web content funded by or through public tax dollars must meet the same requirements, including all levels of governance from federal to municipal, as well as other institutions funded through public funds.
+Section 508 legislation ensures that web content funded by or through public tax dollars must meet the same requirements.
+This regulation applies to all levels of governance from federal to municipal, and often to publicly funded projects developed by institutions and agencies.